What Is Xanax Detox?

 People going through the process of Xanax detox will feel themselves going through distinct levels of discomfort, and even pain, through different periods of time.
 These can be broken down into the acute and protracted stages of withdrawal.

 Acute withdrawal symptoms will appear in the first few days and will be the worst the afflicted has to deal with.
 This will be when their body is first adjusting to life without Xanax and has to rebalance itself.
-After that, the user will go into a stage of protracted withdrawal.
-This can usually come as early as the first week of no Xanax.
+After that, the user will go into a stage of protracted withdrawal, or Post-Acute Withdrawal Symptoms (PAWS).
+This usually starts 2 to 3 weeks after the last dose.
 This means the worst of the withdrawal will be behind them, and they’ll mostly be dealing with a resurfacing of anxiety and insomnia.
 While the protracted phase is difficult, and can last for up to two years, it is during the acute phase that someone is most likely to relapse.
 That is why it is crucial to seek help during that time, whether it is for yourself or a loved one.

 |Xanax Withdrawal Timeline|